Evaluating LLMs with labeled data¶

 In this notebook, we'll use Python's getpass

-module to safely input the key.
-Provide your unique kluster.ai API key (ensure there are no spaces).
+module to input the key safely.
+After execution, please provide your unique kluster.ai API key (ensure no spaces).

 from getpass import getpass